ipeternella/strukts/README.md

 cmake .. && make
 ```

-The compiled static library can be found at `build/lib/libstrukts.a`.
-After that:

-- This static lib can be linked to your own project;
+After this, the compiled static library will be at `build/lib/libstrukts.a`.
+This file can be statically linked
-- The headers of this lib can be found at `include/strukts`
+to your C project.
+Moreover, in order to use Struks's functions definitions, the library headers can be found at the repo's [include](include/strukts) folder.

 ## Compiling Tests